 Honesty and Integrity: Crescent Appraisal Group, Inc.

-We consider our what we do a profession.
-Requirements to become a licensed appraiser have become more difficult than ever in the past.
-That's why it goes without question in this day and age that real estate appraisal can unquestionably be dubbed a profession rather than a trade.
-In our field, as with any profession, we must follow strict ethical considerations.
+We consider our our job a profession.
+Requirements to become a licensed appraiser have become more difficult than ever before.
+That's why it goes without question these days that real estate appraisal can unquestionably be dubbed a profession as opposed to a trade.
+As with any profession we must follow strict ethical considerations.

-We have a great deal of responsibilities as appraisers but our chief duty is to our clients.
-Typically, in residential practice, the appraiser's client is the lender ordering the appraisal.
-Appraisers have certain duties of privacy to their clients, and as a homeowner, if you want a copy of the appraisal document, you should get it from your lender.
-Other responsibilities also include, numerical accuracy depending on the assignment's nature, reaching and sustaining a respectable level of competency and education, and of course, the appraiser must behave in a professional manner.
-Maintaining high ethics and client confidentiality is is what we do everyday at Crescent Appraisal Group, Inc..
+We have a lot of responsibilities as appraisers but our chief duty is to our clients.
+More often than not, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers are required to only disclosing information to their clients, and as a homeowner, if you require a copy of the appraisal document, you should get it from your lender.
+Other responsibilities also include, numerical accuracy depending on the assignment's nature, acquiring and sustaining an appropriate level of competency and education, and the appraiser must conduct him or herself as a professional.
+Here at Crescent Appraisal Group, Inc., we take these ethical responsibilities very to heart.

 Crescent Appraisal Group, Inc. provides honest and ethical appraisals for Jefferson County